 After I changed my daughter’s changing table to a dresser when she was much smaller, I gave it a face lift with green paint, initials, gold leaf, and vintage pulls.
 But after 7 years, we were ready for a change and with the new room design, it desperately needed some love.

-Velvet Finishes paint applied in three simple steps:
+The best paint for furniture without sanding applied in three simple steps:

 - First is READY.
 You spray it on and wipe it off to remove any glossy finish.